November 01, 2018

 Keep the content of your email brief and simple.
 Nobody is interested in reading a page-long email.
 So, keep the content precise and be creative so that the recipient is compelled to read one line after the other.

 Everybody wants to direct their audience in the direction they want.
 That’s why your email is incomplete without a call to action button.
 Do not try to bombard your recipients with a plethora of CTA links, hoping they’d click on something at least.
-Instead just think about what the recipient might want to know or do after responding to your email and accordingly provide your call to action.
+Instead, just think about what the recipient might want to know or do after responding to your email and accordingly provide your call to action.

 And lastly, even before you start sending your emails, make sure you have a follow-up plan.
 In case the emails you send don’t give you the desired outcome, a follow-up plan will help you get through without wasting any time.
-Same goes for when people respond to your email, keep a plan at hand so that you will be able to respond as soon as possible in an efficient manner.
+The same goes for when people respond to your email, keep a plan at hand so that you will be able to respond as soon as possible in an efficient manner.

 Try to take care of these basics and cold emails will work amazingly for you.
 Just keep in mind that you need to first put yourself in the recipient’s shoes and then take the decisions.
 You might be receiving tons of cold emails yourself, see how those work for you, whether you are impressed by them or not.